Your Child and Surgery

 If your child is scheduled for surgery, we encourage you to bring his or her favorite toy for extra comfort.

 Children may be brought in wearing pajamas.
 Please bring an empty bottle or sippy cup if your child cannot drink from a cup.

 Please leave children not having surgery at home, as your child having surgery will need your undivided attention.

 It is very important for your child to drink following surgery.
-If they have a favorite cup please bring it with you, as this may encourage them to drink.
-If your child is an infant, bring a bottle of their favorite clear fluid, such as apple juice.
+If your child has a favorite cup, please bring it with you, as this may encourage him or her to drink.
+If your child is an infant, bring a bottle of his or her favorite clear fluid, such as apple juice.

-Our anesthesia staff is well trained in the care of pediatric patients, and we provide a separate pediatric recovery area.
+Our anesthesia staff is well trained in the care of pediatric patients, and we provide a separate pediatric Recovery Area.
 We encourage you to bring a special toy or blanket, as familiar things will help alleviate anxiety.
-We also provide a family atmosphere to make your child feel more comfortable including a VCR/DVD for viewing movies and cartoons!
+Additionally, we provide a family atmosphere to make your child feel more comfortable, including a VCR/DVD for viewing movies and cartoons.